-Did you know that the gender-specific colours pink and blue were originally, pink for boys and blue for girls?
+Did you know that the gender-specific colours pink and blue were initially the opposite way round?
+Pink for boys and blue for girls.

 They were swapped in the 1940s by manufacturers for marketing reasons in America.
 It’s since then used as a gender signifier however modern social norms are now challenging that, to create more gender-neutral colour schemes.
 See what I mean about how colour means different thing to each of us.